blankoslo/blank.pizza/README.md

 ### Production
 #### Terraform Cloud
 This repository is connected to Terraform Cloud where it is automatically planned and then manually applied whenever a new tag is created.
+The branch used in Terraform Cloud is the `Build` branch, which gets created on every new version.
+This branch is the same as master, but it also contains the build files for the frontend application.
 A tag is automatically created through GitHub actions when a PR is merged into Main.

 #### Heroku
 We are using terraform to describe the infrastructure, which can be found in the `/infrastructure` folder.
 In addition to this the backend/bot have `Procfile`, `runtime.txt`, and `.locales` files that describe the process, heroku runtime and additional locales to include.
 While the frontend have `.static` in the `public` folder to indicate the application folder for the nginx buildpacker, and a `.gitignore` file to keep the files and folder in git.